48 hours in wintry Utrecht

 When arriving in Utrecht by train, you can spot the Dom Tower in the distance.
 A short walk from Central Station leads to the historic city centre.
 First things first: a coffee to go and a pastry from Life’s a Peach on Voorstraat, a small bakery known for its freshly baked treats and artsy vibe.

-11:00 – Time for Christmas shopping
+11:00 – Time to shop

 12:30 – Long lunch at BROEI